-SUMMARY OF CHANGES TO F3/FFA
+13. SUMMARY OF CHANGES TO FINANCIAL ACCOUNTING (FA)/(FFA)

 ACCA periodically reviews its qualification syllabuses so that they fully meet the needs of stakeholders including employers, students, regulatory and advisory bodies and learning providers.
-These syllabus changes take effect from 1^{st} September each year.
+These syllabus changes are effective from September 2019 and the next update will be September 2020

-The detailed changes to the syllabus are summarised in the table below.
+There are no significant changes to the syllabus however minor changes are identified in table 1.